-Budget Amendment Necessary: Indeterminate Items Impacted: N/A
+Budget Amendment Necessary: Yes

+Items Impacted: Item 390

-Explanation: The Supreme Court of Virginia, Court of Appeals of Virginia, and Circuit Courts will require funding to cover the costs of additional resources and personnel necessary to implement the responsibilities of this legislation, but the fiscal impact is indeterminate.
+Explanation: The Supreme Court of Virginia, Court of Appeals of Virginia, Circuit Courts, and Department of Corrections will require funding to cover the costs of additional resources and personnel necessary to implement the responsibilities of this legislation, but the fiscal impact is indeterminate.

-Fiscal Summary: The fiscal impact on state agencies is indeterminate at this time.
+Fiscal Summary: The total fiscal impact on state agencies is indeterminate at this time.